metabrainz/listenbrainz-matching-tools/README.md

 ----------------

-One component in this toolkit is the metadata cleaner, which removes (often) useless gunk from a metadata string:
+One component in this toolkit is the metadata cleaner, which removes (often) useless gunk from a metadata recording string:

    "Tabula Rasa (feat.
 Lorraine Weiss)" -> "Tabula Rasa"
    "Don't Give up - 2001 remaster" -> "Don't Give up"

+This library also supports artist name cleaning:

+   "Amy Winhouse, Lorraine Weiss" -> "Amy Winehouse"

 When a piece of metadata fails to be identified the metadata should be run through the metadata cleaner in an effort to remove this useless gunk that might be preventing a match.
 If the cleaner sucessfully removes gunk, the cleaned metadata should be looked up again, hoping that a match will be found this time.

-To use this class, instantiate the MetadataCleaner class and call the clean method:
+To use this class, instantiate the MetadataCleaner class and call the clean_recording or clean_artist methods:

 ```
 from lb_matching_tools.cleaner import MetadataCleaner

 mc = MetadataCleaner()
-print(mc.clean("Tabula Rasa (feat.
-Lorraine Weiss)"))
+mc.clean_recording("Tabula Rasa (feat.
+Lorraine Weiss)")
+mc.clean_recording("Amy Winhouse, Lorraine Weiss")
 ```